 - Take advantage of a free breakfast.
 Many modern hotels offer a free continental breakfast, so consider taking advantage of it.
-It’s built into the price already, and will spare you the need to go out for another meal.
+It’s built into the price already and will spare you the need to go out for another meal.

 - Get a room with a kitchen.
 Cooking instead of eating out is one of the easiest ways to save money, so consider getting a room that has a kitchen.
 Shop at the local market for fresh, local ingredients, and put together your own five-star meal.

-- Splurge on lunch, rather than dinner.
-You’ll want to go out at least a few times on your vacation, but if you’re going to splurge, do it during lunch, rather than dinner.
+- Splurge on lunch rather than dinner.
+You’ll want to go out at least a few times on your vacation, but if you’re going to splurge, do it during lunch rather than dinner.
 Most restaurants will offer a similar selection, but at much lower prices during lunchtime.

 - Check out independent restaurants.
 You’ll be tempted to hit the biggest and most popular restaurants in the city, but it’s in your favor to check out the smaller, independent restaurants that you might not hear about in public discourse.
-These hole-in-the-wall joints will have cheaper prices—and oftentimes, better food and a better experience.
+These hole-in-the-wall joints will have lower prices—and oftentimes, better food and a better experience.